Sarli2002/Cara-MERN-E-commerce/README.md

 # **Cara MERN E-commerce**

-An end-to-end **E-commerce platform** built using the **MERN** stack, featuring user authentication, product management, a dynamic admin panel, and image storage with AWS S3.
+An end-to-end **E-commerce platform** built using the **MERN** stack, featuring user authentication, product management, a dynamic **admin panel**, and image storage with **AWS S3**.
 The app provides a seamless shopping experience with a responsive UI, secure user management, and dynamic backend API integration.

 ## **Features**
 - **User Authentication:** Sign-up, login, and secure authentication using **JWT** tokens.